-Gov. Reynolds signs new proclamation State Public Health Emergency Declaration is extended through the current renewal cycle.
+Gov. Reynolds' proclamation State Public Health Emergency Declaration is extended through the current renewal cycle.

 Below is how the new proclamation will affect Elevator Safety: